Philanthropy wants to build Gen Z's confidence in institutions. Will youth empowerment foster trust?

 DoSomething doesn’t want to do just anything

-When DeNora Getachew became DoSomething CEO in April 2021 during the pandemic, she acknowledged the platform largely provided “slacktivist” opportunities — or low-effort ways to support social causes online.
-DoSomething was not meeting the desires of its 13- to 25-year-old audience for more lasting community change.
+When DeNora Getachew became DoSomething CEO during the pandemic, she acknowledged the platform largely provided “slacktivist” opportunities — or low-effort ways to support social causes online.
+DoSomething was not meeting the desires of its 13- to 25-year-old audience for lasting community change.

-She pointed to a new program called Talking Trash that does more than just encourage volunteers to collect and recycle plastic bottles.
-Through educational campaigns and microgrants for select projects, DoSomething prompts members to think more deeply about improving their communities’ overall waste management infrastructure.
+She pointed to a new program called Talking Trash that does more than just encourage volunteers to recycle plastic bottles.
+Through educational campaigns and microgrants, DoSomething prompts members to think more deeply about improving overall waste management infrastructure.

 “We’re their cheerleader,” she said.
 “We’re the person who has their back and are helping them figure out how they tap into that, at least initial, sense of curiosity about what they can do.”

-Katelyn Knox, a 25-year-old former police officer, is part of the inaugural cohort of DoSomething “binfluencers” who received $250 and peer support to improve local recycling systems.
-After moving from Florida to Los Angeles, Knox noticed many neighbors did not understand the guidelines for what is actually recyclable.
-Even if they did, she found that recycling bins were scarce.
+Katelyn Knox, a 25-year-old former police officer, is part of the inaugural cohort of “binfluencers” receiving $250 and peer support.
+After moving from Florida to Los Angeles, Knox noticed many neighbors did not understand recycling guidelines and that recycling bins were scarce.

-She decided to design an app that identifies which recyclables go where and brings door-to-door recycling services to her community.
+She is designing an app that identifies which recyclables go where and brings door-to-door recycling services to her community.

 “It is very hard to make change.
 You have to convince so many people to make this change — especially people who are older than you,” Knox said.
 “It’s not so scary knowing that other people are with me and doing it right next to me in their own cities.”

-DoSomething brought together Knox and Dean to record a video educating college students about broken recycling systems.

-Dean, the environmental storyteller, said she’s seen many young folks respond to overwhelming structural issues in one of two ways: accepting that they’ll “just have to learn to survive” or “realizing that we can just really imagine a new system of being and governing.”
+DoSomething brought Knox and Dean together for a video educating college students about broken recycling systems.
+Dean said she’s seen many young folks respond to overwhelming issues in one of two ways: accepting they’ll “just have to learn to survive” or “realizing that we can just really imagine a new system of being and governing.”

 “A lot of us feel powerless at some point through all of this because there’s many times where these systems make us feel like there is nothing we can do,” she said.
 “I always just tell people to hold onto these heavy emotions because that is what moves you to take action and not feel so much like a victim.”